devyanimahajan/devyanimahajan/README.md

 -  **BA** in Cognitive Science & English Literature, Swarthmore College
 -  Building **agentic AI solutions for retail forecasting** with UNIQLO
 -  Applied research in LLMs, psycholinguistics, and NLP
--  Published research on psycholinguistics with **Cambridge University Press**
 -  Exploring intersections of **ethics, interpretability, and AI**

 ---